 Somersworth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Somersworth is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Somersworth who work in office and administrative support (15.13%), sales jobs (10.40%), and management occupations (8.19%).

 Also of interest is that Somersworth has more people living here who work in computers and math than 95% of the places in the US.

 Somersworth is a somewhat ethnically-diverse city.
 The people who call Somersworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somersworth residents report their race to be White, followed by Asian.
-Important ancestries of people in Somersworth include French , English, French Canadian, and Italian.
+Important ancestries of people in Somersworth include French , English, French Canadian, and German.